Someone asked a question about unconfessed trespasses.

 If the offence cannot be overlooked then it must be confronted face-to face.
 The word for the peacemaker is “go”; “… go and be reconciled to your brother”; “… go and show him his fault” (Mt.
 5:24; 18:15).
 Christians are to be initiators of reconciliation.

-The sequence of events is summarised in the diagram as: confront the barrier, confession, repentance, and forgiveness.
+The sequence of events is summarized in the diagram as: confront the barrier, confession, repentance, and forgiveness.
 A biblical example is, “… If your brother sins, rebuke him, and if he repents, forgive him” (Lk.
 17:3).
 We should forgive one another, as God has forgiven us (Eph.
 4:32).
 Christ expects His followers to practise forgiveness.

 The peacemaker must calm the storm before there can be peace.
 For example, when the disciples were on the lake during a storm, they did not feel safe until Christ calmed the storm (Mt.
 8:23-27).
 This means that the cause of the problem must be dealt with properly through cooperative negotiation and the barriers destroyed before there can be genuine peace.

-A good approach is to give people an opportunity to explain their behaviour by asking questions and listening to their explanations (Gen. 3:9-13; Acts 5:8).
+A good approach is to give people an opportunity to explain their behavior by asking questions and listening to their explanations (Gen. 3:9-13; Acts 5:8).
 Unfortunately we often pre-judge on the basis of unreliable information.
 As in law, others should be assumed to be innocent until the evidence is conclusive.

 The method of responding to significant barriers to peace is outlined in Mt.
 18:15-17.
 Firstly talk it over in private, by “speaking the truth in love” (Eph.
 4:15).
 If this is not successful, involve other conciliators and then church elders.
 Finally, after all avenues have been exhausted, a stubborn party should be treated as a nonbeliever; as they are behaving like one by disregarding Scripture and the church.
 Each step of this process should be done as Christ would do it (Mt.
 18:20).